 Natural Gas – Franchise Agreement

-In this decision, the AUC considered an application by ATCO Gas and Pipelines Ltd. (“ATCO”) requesting approval of a natural gas franchise agreement (“franchise agreement”) renewal with the Town of Magrath (“Magrath”).
-ATCO also sought approval of a franchise fee rate rider schedule, which reflected the franchise fee percentage set out in the proposed franchise agreement.
-The AUC approved the proposed franchise agreement and the franchise fee rate rider schedule as filed.
+In this decision, the AUC considered an application from ATCO Gas and Pipelines Ltd. (“ATCO”) requesting approval of a natural gas franchise agreement (the “Franchise Agreement”) with the Village of Czar (“Czar”).
+The AUC approved the proposed Franchise Agreement as filed.

-Proposed Franchise Agreement and Franchise Fee Rate Rider Schedule
+Proposed Franchise Agreement and Franchise Rate Rider Schedule

-In considering whether to approve the franchise agreement, the AUC must determine whether the proposed franchise agreement is necessary and proper for the public convenience, and properly conserves the public interests, as set out in section 49(2) of the Gas Utilities Act.
-Franchise agreements are reviewed from a more general perspective than a utility’s costs and rates, as a municipality’s council is accountable to its ratepayers for the franchise fees that it implements.
+The AUC noted that, in considering whether to approve the Franchise Agreement, the AUC must determine whether the proposed agreement is necessary and proper for the public convenience, and properly conserves the public interests, as set out in section 49(2) of the Gas Utilities Act (“GUA”).

 The AUC stated that, in considering the franchise fee, its role is not to substitute its view on an appropriate franchise fee for that of the municipality, but to determine whether or not the level of the fee would result in an unreasonable burden on customers’ utility bills.
 The AUC noted that, in this case, the proposed franchise fee of 11.84 percent was below the 35 percent fee cap previously approved by the AUC.
 Also, the franchise fee percentage was a continuation of the franchise fee from the previously approved franchise agreement between these parties.
 As a result, the AUC found the proposed franchise fee to be reasonable.